-What is Engine Aftertreatment
+Engine Aftertreatment System

-Vehicles manufactured with diesel engines have an Engine Aftertreatment System (EAS) to control vehicle exhaust emissions.
-The system consists of a Diesel Particulate Filter (DPF), Selective Catalyst Reduction (SCR), DPF Switch and warning lights.
+This vehicle has an engine aftertreatment system (EAS) to control vehicle exhaust emissions.
+The EAS consists of the following:

+- Diesel Particulate Filter (DPF)

+- Selective Catalytic Reduction (SCR)

+- Diesel Exhaust Fluid (DEF) filter

+- DEF coolant filter

+- DPF switch

+- Warning lights

 The DPF will trap soot from the engine exhaust gases.
-The SCR uses Diesel Exhaust Fluid to reduce the levels of NOx in the engine exhaust.
+The SCR uses Diesel Exhaust Fluid (DEF) to reduce the levels of Nitrogen Oxides (NOx) in the engine exhaust.
 The EAS will periodically clean (regenerate) the DPF.

-Please refer to the Engine Aftertreatment System Supplement provided with the vehicle for more detailed description of functionality and warnings.
+Please refer to the Engine Aftertreatment System Supplement provided with the vehicle for a more detailed description of functionality and warnings.